 2. Background

 In Aletta, Kang, and Axelsson (2016), the authors defined a framework for categorising the components of a soundscape assessment.
 They define three aspects: soundscape descriptors, soundscape indicators, and soundscape indices.
 Soundscape descriptors are defined as ‘measures of how people perceive the acoustic environment’ and soundscape indicators as ‘measures used to predict the value of a soundscape descriptor’.
 The relationship between soundscape indicator(s) and a soundscape descriptor effectively defines what has been previously referred to as a “predictive soundscape model” (Aletta, Kang, and Axelsson 2016; Mitchell 2022).
 There are primarily two rationales for modeling the relationship between the physical attributes and the perceived (i.e., soundscape) qualities of the acoustic environment.
 Firstly, a predictive model can forecast how individuals would perceive the acoustic environment, eliminating the need for labour-intensive surveys (Mitchell et al. 2023).
 Secondly, a precise predictive model may unveil the root causes of these perceived qualities, thereby serving as a valuable tool for design.
-Lionello and colleagues (Lionello, Aletta, and Kang 2020) provided a review of such models and concluded contextual features play an important role in increasing the quality of the model.
+Lionello and colleagues (Lionello, Aletta, and Kang 2020) provided a review of such models and concluded that contextual features play an important role in increasing the quality of the model.

 Indices on the other hand, the primary focus of this article, are single numerical values that combine multiple indicators or descriptors to provide a comprehensive representation of the overall soundscape perception and allow for comparison between soundscapes.
 These indices serve as powerful tools for quantifying and comparing soundscapes, enabling decision-makers and stakeholders to assess the impact of interventions, monitor changes over time, and prioritize areas for improvement(Kang et al. 2019).